dnvgl/qats/docs/source/getting_started.rst

 Prerequisites
 *************

-You need Python version 3.8 or later.
-Versions up to and including 3.11 are tested, version 3.12 is not tested on deployment with Github Actions but successfully tested locally.
+You need Python, which may be installed from for instance https://www.python.org or https://www.anaconda.com.

-You can install Python from https://www.python.org or https://www.anaconda.com.
+If not sure about which version to use, see supported python versions on https://pypi.org/project/qats/.

 Installation
 ************